k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

 ### Load Customized Flow - 1:1 Relation of Dataset and File

-- The extract flow must be based on **LoadTableByQuery**  flow, but the flow needs to write the file instead of using the DbLoad Actor.
+- The extract flow must be based on the **LoadTableByQuery**  flow, but the flow needs to write the file instead of using the DbLoad Actor.
-- You can get an example of the custom flows from the **File Cataloging - Demo** extension.
-- See an example of a CSV load flow - **writeDataCSV** flow:
+- See an example of a CSV load flow - **writeDataCSV** flow.
+Note that it contains the *DbCommand* Actor as well with a dummy query to set the target environment as the active one based on the *__active_environment* input parameter:

 ![csv_load](images/table_level_csv_load_example.png)